Smog-Eating Streets: The Concrete That Breathes

 Manmade.

-Maybe it looks like titanium dioxide under the sun.
+It could also look like titanium dioxide under the sun.

-Maybe the forest of the future is flat and paved and silent beneath rush hour.
+I can even imagine the forest of the future is flat and paved and silent beneath rush hour.

 Global Breathwork